 Documentation Guidelines for Learning Disabilities

-Below are certification forms for other disabilities.
-Students should take the applicable form to their appropriately licensed professional for completion.
+Below are certification forms for non-LD disabilities.
+The certification forms are categorized by the type of accommodation one might require.
+Please review both categories and select the most applicable forms.
+Students should take the applicable forms to their appropriately licensed professional for completion.

 Academic accommodations and auxiliary aids may include (but are not limited to):